andreashuber69/eslint-config/README.md

   waste of time.
 - enforce established ES and TS naming conventions.

-To get an idea how the linted code will look like, you might want to have a look at [async-css-plugin](https://github.com/andreashuber69/async-css-plugin/tree/develop/src) and [verify-coldcard-dice-seed](https://github.com/andreashuber69/verify-coldcard-dice-seed/tree/develop/src).
+To see how the linted code will look like, you can look at [async-css-plugin](https://github.com/andreashuber69/async-css-plugin/tree/develop/src) and [verify-coldcard-dice-seed](https://github.com/andreashuber69/verify-coldcard-dice-seed/tree/develop/src).
 If the code looks sensible to you, you might want to give this package a try in your project.
 Of course, you can tweak everything to